indabax-za/indabax-za.github.io/content/faq/_index.md

 #### {{<icon "fa-solid fa-utensils">}} &nbsp; **Will there be food?** {.faq-item}

-Yes, we will provide **lunch** on the 8th, 9th, 10th, and 11th July.
+Yes, we will provide **lunch** on the 7th, 8th, 9th, and 10th July.
 We will also provide some snacks throughout the day.
 Dietary requirements are collected in the registration form.

 <!-- If you have an "Accommodation" travel grant (you will know this explicitly), we provide breakfast for you on the 12th, 13th, 14th, and 15th of July. -->

 Each **evening** will have an activity with some food and drinks provided, but in limited quantities and not intended as a full dinner experience.
-We **strongly** encourage you to make friends and go explore the city for dinner.
+We **strongly** encourage you to make friends and go explore the town for dinner.

 #### {{<icon "fa-solid fa-mug-saucer">}} &nbsp; **I'm still hungry - where can I get food on campus?** {.faq-item}
-There is a shopping centre on campus, Die [Neeslie](https://neelsiesa.co.za/) which includes:
+There are a couple of shops around the campus area.
+There is also Die [Neeslie](https://neelsiesa.co.za/), a shopping centre on campus that has some of the follow restaurants:
 * [Free Bird](https://freebird.co.za/)
 * [Kwikspar](http://www.spar.co.za)
 * [Roman's Pizza](http://www.romanspizza.co.za)